History of Lothian Buses: Single deckers

 Post-war single-deckers comprised small batches of Guy Arab, Daimler CV-series, Crossley SD42, Bristol L-type, Leyland Royal Tiger and Olympic, and Albion Aberdonian.
 Between 1959 and 1960, some 100 Leyland Tiger Cubs with Weymann bodies were purchased to replace the assorted front engined single-deckers.
 In 1961 a solitary Leyland Leopard was delivered.
 This was number 101 (registered YSG101), which was notable as a very early example (in the UK) of a 36' long bus, for carrying the second ever example of Alexander's long-running Y-type body, and for being completed to an experimental standee layout with three sets of doors.

 In 1966 the removal of disused railway bridges on Easter Road enabled the busy Leith circular services to be converted to double-deck operation.
 Many of the Tiger Cubs were sold to Ulsterbus, and the single-deck fleet declined markedly.
 No more large single-deckers were purchased until 1975, when twelve more Y-type Leopards (to a more conventional specification) were purchased, and ten 1974 Bedford YRTs with similar bodies to coach specification were downgraded to service buses after only one season.
 Twenty dual-door Leyland Nationals arrived between 1982 and 1985, followed by 12 dual-door Leyland Lynx in 1991.
 Later, some reconditioned secondhand Leyland Nationals were purchased for use on tendered services.

 Since the move to low-floor buses the number of single deckers in the fleet has increased.
 After operating an Alexander Ultra bodied Volvo B10L demonstrator on long-term loan, 91 long-wheelbase Plaxton Pointer 2 bodied Dennis Dart SLFs were purchased between 2000 and 2003.
 Volvos were later adopted as standard, with 66 new Wright Eclipse Urban bodied Volvo B7RLEs delivered between 2004 and 2008, 24 Wright Eclipse Urban 2 bodied Volvo B7RLEs delivered between 2009 and 2013, and 50 Volvo 7900H hybrid electric buses delivered between 2013 and 2014.

 The need for additional single deckers for the East Coast Buses subsidiary led to the purchase of another seven second-hand Wright Eclipse Urban bodied Volvo B7RLEs from Arriva Southern Counties in 2016, followed by the delivery of 15 new Wright Eclipse 3 bodied Volvo B8RLEs in 2017.

 In 2019, Lothian trialled an MCV Evora-bodied Volvo B8RLE demonstrator on city centre service, which was followed by an order for 30 long-wheelbase B8RLE Evoras.
 These entered service at the start of 2021 and replaced Wright Eclipse-bodied Volvo B7RLEs based out of Longstone garage.

+The newest single deckers are the Wright GB Kites.
+Lothian purchased 9 of them designated for route 36.
+These started operation on Monday 29 of June, 2026.
+These are also to help phase out the remaining Volvo 7900H.